oferzv/wifiTool/README.md

 ## OTA
 Pre compile the firmware on your computer and use this page to upload and flash a new firmware to the ESP.
+Or upload a spiffs filesystem form a precompiled spiffs.bin file.

 ## SPIFFS Manager
-Allow you to browse, download or delete files from the SPIFSS, note not to delete any system files :)
+Allow you to browse, download, upload or delete files from the SPIFSS, note not to delete any system files :)

 ## Code: